 We haven't attempted to generalize the notions of dual solutions or simplex bases for continuous multi-objective models, so you can't query attributes such as Pi, RC, VBasis, or CBasis for multi-objective solutions.
 Because of this, we've concluded that the most consistent result to return for attribute IsMIP is 1.
+Note, however, that several MIP-specific attributes such as ObjBound, ObjBoundC and MIPGap don't make sense for multi-objective models and are also not available.

 Gurobi will only solve multi-objective models with strictly linear objectives.
 If the primary objective is quadratic or piecewise linear, the solve call will return an error.

-For the hierarchical approach, Gurobi will perform a conservative presolve step at the beginning of the multi-objective optimization, and a more aggressive presolve step at the beginning of each step (assuming presolve hasn't been turned off).
+For the hierarchical approach, Gurobi will perform a conservative presolve step at the beginning of the multi-objective optimization, and a more aggressive presolve step at the beginning of each pass (assuming presolve hasn't been turned off).
 You can optionally perform a more aggressive presolve step at the beginning of the multi-objective optimization by setting parameter MultiObjPre to value 2.
 This can help performance, but it makes a few simplifying assumptions that could lead to small degradations in the values achieved for lower-priority objectives.

 Multi-objectives: optimize objective 1 (Obj1Name) ... ...
 Multi-objectives: optimize objective 2 (weighted) ... ...For further details, please see section Multi-Objective Logging.